google/promises/g3doc/index.md

 ### All

-`all` class method waits for all the promises you give it to fulfill, and once they have, the promise returned form `all` will be fulfilled with the array of all fulfilled values.
+`all` class method waits for all the promises you give it to fulfill, and once they have, the promise returned from `all` will be fulfilled with the array of all fulfilled values.

 Swift: